 CMF is an iterative matching algorithm, with each iterative round consisting of the request step and the grant step.
-CMF adopts a credit/balance based policy, and defines the accumulated credit to track the difference between the reserved bandwidth and the actually consumed bandwidth.
+CMF adopts a credit based policy, and defines the accumulated credit to track the difference between the reserved bandwidth and the actually consumed bandwidth.
 It ensures the fair bandwidth allocation by minimizing the accumulated credit in the scheduling.
-At the same time, CMF supports multicast scheduling by allowing all the address cells of the same multicast packet to send transmission requests simultaneously, which increases the chance of this multicast packet being delivered to all its destinations in the same time slot, and thus shortens the multicast latency.
-Extensive simulations are conducted to evaluate the performances of CMF by comparing it against other algorithms.
-And the results demonstrate that CMF fulfills the design objectives:
+At the same time, CMF supports multicast scheduling by allowing all the address cells of the same multicast packet to send transmission requests simultaneously, which increases the chance of the multicast packet being delivered to multiple destinations in the same time slot, and thus achieves short multicast latency.
+Extensive simulations are conducted to evaluate the performances of CMF, and the results demonstrate that CMF fulfills the design objectives: fair bandwidth allocation and short multicast latency.